 In 1928, Dr. Alexander Fleming accidentally discovered the effect of penicillin on staphylococcus bacteria by leaving an open petri dish next to a window while he was on holiday.
 When he got back, he observed mold that had grown somehow killed the bacteria around it.

 Following this was a short period of a few years, in which many new antibiotics were discovered and commercialized.
 More novel ways to fight bacteria were developed; antibiotics could disrupt membranes, metabolism, protein and nucleic acid synthesis, causing the death of bacteria4.
-What could go wrong?
+It seemed that bacterial infection would soon become a thing of the past – what could possibly go wrong?

 Ironically, Dr. Alexander Fleming himself warned about the possibility of ‘mutant bacteria’ arising due to misuse and improper dosage7.